nazavode/nazavode.github.io/content/post/aliasing.md

 >
 > *ISO/IEC 9899:201x, Section 6.7.3*

-Please note that `restrict` hasn't been designed as a mean to change the code's behaviour but to allow additional optimizations:
+Note that `restrict` hasn't been designed as a mean to change the code's behaviour but to allow additional optimizations:

 > The intended use of the `restrict` qualifier [...] is to **promote optimization**,